Cedar Grove

 AreaSearch assessment of residential approval activity sees Cedar Grove among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Cedar Grove has seen approximately 8 new homes approved per year over the past five financial years, totalling an estimated 42 homes.
-In FY-26 so far, 7 approvals have been recorded.
-This results in an average of around 9.2 new residents per year for every home built between FY-21 and FY-25, indicating significant demand exceeding supply.
-New homes are being constructed at an average expected cost value of $361,000.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Cedar Grove has seen around 8 new homes approved per year over the past five financial years.
+This totals an estimated 42 homes.
+So far in FY-26, 7 approvals have been recorded.
+On average, for every home built between FY-21 and FY-25, there were approximately 9.2 new residents.

 Frequently Asked Questions - Development